 For Improved Emotional Regulation and Reduced Reactivity

-Anxiety makes you emotionally reactive—small stressors trigger big responses, minor setbacks feel catastrophic, and you can’t “just let things go.”
+Anxious thoughts makes you emotionally reactive—small stressors trigger big responses, minor setbacks feel catastrophic, and you can’t “just let things go.”
 This emotional dysregulation stems from impaired communication between your emotional brain (amygdala and limbic system) and your rational brain (prefrontal cortex).

 When your vagal tone is low, your prefrontal cortex loses its ability to regulate emotional responses.
 Your emotional brain takes over, leaving you feeling out of control, overreacting to situations, and struggling to calm yourself down even when you know you’re overreacting.

-- Strengthens prefrontal-amygdala communication enhancing your brain's natural emotional regulation circuits
+- Strengthens prefrontal-amygdala communication, enhancing your brain's natural emotional regulation circuits.

-- Improves distress tolerance increasing your capacity to experience uncomfortable emotions without becoming overwhelmed
+- Improves distress tolerance, increasing your capacity to experience uncomfortable emotions without becoming overwhelmed.

-- Enhances cognitive control over worry making it easier to redirect attention away from anxious thoughts when needed
+- Enhances cognitive control over worry, making it easier to redirect attention away from anxious thoughts when needed.

 “Since I started using it, I’ve noticed a significant improvement in how I feel overall.
 It’s been three months now, and I’m hopeful for even more positive changes—it’s definitely a step in the right direction.”